roperzh/heroku-buildpack-hugo/README.md

 Important notes
 ===

-Don't forget to configure your hugo `baseurl` with the url of your application.
+Don't forget to configure your hugo `baseurl` with the url of your application, using **https://** not http://

 Contributing
 ===